ACanalejo/cwps_continuity_and_change_unilu2022/07_session/replication_exercise.md

 ------------------------------------------------------------------------

-First, we have to **set up the basis** of our analysis.
-The first chunk of code is opened by default.
-There, we define *knitr* parameters, install and load the necessary packages.
+First, we have to **set up our project**.
+In the first chunk of code we define *knitr* parameters, install and load the necessary packages.

 ``` r
 # Setting the compiling options